Our Verdict

 Warmth

-This isn't the warmest glove option out there, but it's done pretty well when we tested it in temperatures that hover around freezing.
-It is built with 100% polyester insulation, packing in 350-grams at the back of the glove, and 150-grams in the front.
-It comes with a removable liner, which is essentially a very thin glove, that offers a little extra insulation when the temperatures get cold.
+The Camino isn't the warmest glove option out there, but it performed fairly well when we tested it in temperatures hovering around freezing and even down into the teens.
+It is built with 100% polyester insulation, packing in 350 grams at the back of the glove and 150 grams at the front, which improves dexterity while still keeping your hands warm.
+It comes with a removable liner, which is essentially a very thin glove that fits snugly inside the larger package and offers a little extra insulation when the temperatures get cold.

 Water Resistance

-In our field tests, this glove did just fine in wet weather at keeping our hands nice and dry, even when hiking up mountains on our skis.
-While these gloves, at first glance, seem to offer great water resistance, they didn't do as well in our water tests.
-While the glove exterior is constructed of a Nylon shell that offers good water resistance and a leather palm, the seams at which these materials come together are not well constructed and allowed water into the glove.
+In our field tests, this glove kept our hands nice and dry in wet weather, even when hiking up mountains on our skis.
+While these gloves, at first glance, seem to offer great water resistance, they didn't do as well in our submersion tests.
+While the glove's exterior is constructed of a nylon shell and a leather palm with equally good water resistance, the seams at which these materials come together are not well constructed and allow water to seep into the glove.

-In addition, it absorbed a whopping 8.25-grams of water, which is the most of any glove or mitt tested.
-By the end of the test, the liners were completely soaked.
-With this in mind, this test is on the extreme end of the spectrum.
-The information it gives us is that this glove is far less waterproof than other gloves.
-However, in the field, it performed just fine with the water beading on the material and wicking away the rain.
-While it's not the highest performer, it certainly does the job on the ski hill.
-It's just not our first choice to buy for super wet climates, but for dry ones like we see in Colorado, it's a great choice.
+In addition, it absorbed a whopping 8.25 grams of water, which was quite high for the test.
+However, in the field, it performed just fine with the water beading on the material and wicking away rain and snow.
+While it's not the highest performer, it certainly does the job on the ski hill, as long as you're not dunking your hands in puddles of water.
+It's just not our first choice to buy for super wet climates, but for dry ones, like in Colorado, it's a great choice.

 Dexterity